blakecash775/HundredLineExplorationHelper/README.md

-# The Hundred Line: Last Defense Academy - Exploration Helper
+# The Hundred Line -Last Defense Academy- - Exploration Helper

 A simple overlay tool that reads your screen during exploration events and shows you the possible outcomes for each choice.